Incorporating Expert Knowledge into Bayesian Causal Discovery of Mixtures of Directed Acyclic Graphs: INTRODUCTION

 However, even with an informative prior, the assumption of a single causal graph may be too restrictive to encode an expert's beliefs.
 Recent surveys \citep{brouillardLandscapeCausalDiscovery2024, markhamDistanceCovariancebasedKernel2022} in domains such as biology and medicine have pointed out that the common assumption of a \textit{single} underlying causal graph may not hold.
 Simultaneously, the promising alternative of mixtures of causal graphs needs more study \citep{variciSeparabilityAnalysisCausal2024}.
-To address the ``heterogeneous'' \citep{glymourReviewCausalDiscovery2019} setting in a Bayesian way, we propose a \textit{variational mixture structure learning}\footnote[2]{source code (and an example) in Python JAX \citep{jax2018github} available at \href{https://github.com/ZacBjo/VaMSL_proj}{https://github.com/ZacBjo/VaMSL\_proj.}} (VaMSL) method to infer mixtures of CBNs.
+To address the ``heterogeneous'' \citep{glymourReviewCausalDiscovery2019} setting in a Bayesian way, we propose a \textit{variational mixture structure learning} (VaMSL)\footnote{Source code in Python JAX \citep{jax2018github} available at \href{https://github.com/ZacBjo/VaMSL_proj}{https://github.com/ZacBjo/VaMSL\_proj}.} method to infer mixtures of CBNs.
 Our method extends the inference of the differentiable Bayesian structure learning (DiBS) method \citep{lorchDiBSDifferentiableBayesian2021a} from single CBNs to mixtures, enabling the specification of priors based on expert beliefs on heterogeneity.
-Although mixtures of causal graphs have been gaining interest \citep{saeedCausalStructureDiscovery2020,stroblCausalDiscoveryMixture2023,variciSeparabilityAnalysisCausal2024}, few methods carry out Bayesian inference in the joint space of graphs structures and model parameters.
+Although mixtures of causal graphs have been gaining interest \citep{saeedCausalStructureDiscovery2020,stroblCausalDiscoveryMixture2023,variciSeparabilityAnalysisCausal2024} and \citet{rittel_expressiveness_2025} also conclude the increased expressivity of mixtures can be beneficial for Bayesian causal discovery, few methods carry out Bayesian inference in the joint space of graphs structures and model parameters.
 These consist of works by \citet{castellettiBayesianLearningMultiple2020} and \citet{marchantCovariateDependentMixture2025}; however, their methods are limited to linear BNs and neither incorporates expert knowledge, making our method the first to carry out joint inference on both linear and non-linear BNs while incorporating expert knowledge.
 As is common, we assume causal faithfulness and causal sufficiency \citep{brouillardLandscapeCausalDiscovery2024}, within each component.